 Electric vehicles are an exciting step forward in Smart Mobility, improving the quality of the air that we breathe, tackling issues such as noise pollution and greenhouse gas emissions, and working towards better energy security for the future.
 However, as with any new technology, especially one which controls the safety on our roads, security factors need to be considered front and center.

-Hardware itself could cause problems for OEMs
+Hardware in electric vehicles may cause problems for OEMs

 In developing countries, jump-starting initiatives such as electric vehicles could have incredible benefits for the economy at large.
 By cutting down on fuel imports, and working to reduce carbon emissions – politicians gain public support, with quick wins that seem to have no downside.
 But is this the case?